The FiiO X3 Gen 2 is the second generation X3 lower-tier digital media player featuring a new design and jog-wheel navigation. It is priced at $199.

 By pure luck, the local demo tour of the new FiiO X3 2nd Gen was happening when I started this review so I was able to bring in Bryan Co from our local chapter to throw in his thoughts also so in effect we have a dual review.
 You will find Bryan’s comments either in italics or with a heading in italics.

-The death of a legend has opened a gap, one hell of a gap in a price point that is anyone’s game and FiiO are no schumcks when it comes to spotting a gap in the audiophiles arsenal and the new X3 2nd Gen (yup they are using gens Apple lovers) brings just about everything to the table that is good about FiiO such as price, functionality and form factor and mixes in with a touch of what the big spenders deeply desire with modern hi-res codecs galore.
+The death of a legend has opened a gap, one hell of a gap in a price point that is anyone’s game and FiiO are no schumcks when it comes to spotting a gap in the audiophiles arsenal and the new X3 Gen 2 brings just about everything to the table that is good about FiiO such as price, functionality and form factor and mixes in with a touch of what the big spenders deeply desire with modern hi-res codecs galore.

 It also brings together the entire DAP range from FiiO into one very recognizable product line that for me is perhaps the closest looking device in terms of form factor to the old Apple iPod Classic.

 It also signifies the end of the promising but ungainly looking old X3 candy bar version they had out for the last few years.
-Importantly the new 2nd Gen X3 is going to cost you just $199 which is a consumer sweet spot, a low-risk purchase relatively speaking and right in the middle of the X1 and the X5 line as it should be.
+Importantly the new X3 Gen 2 is going to cost you just $199 which is a consumer sweet spot, a low-risk purchase relatively speaking, and right in the middle of the X1 and the X5 line as it should be.

 What You Get

-The jog wheel on the X3 2nd gen though does feel like a 2nd generation also in terms of control and click.
-It feels tighter, more accurate and less play in the movement and the click feels a bit more accurate than my older X5 and a tiny bit quicker to the punch than the X1 and with better grip for nudging.
+The jog wheel on the X3 Gen 2 though does feel like a 2nd generation also in terms of control and click.
+It feels tighter, more accurate, and less play in the movement and the click feels a bit more accurate than my older X5 and a tiny bit quicker to the punch than the X1 and with better grip for nudging.

 However, it is not a volume control dial like the iPod and those used to the iPod may make that mistake.
 It is easy to see why and very natural to try coming from iPod but the wheel is strictly for navigation and selection and the volume buttons are to the side.